-- Online Courses Juniors & Seniors who have below a B- in any of their classes or are not meeting Edmentum course pacing expectations will be assigned to a Learning Lab until they have a B- or above in all of their classes and are meeting Edmentum course pacing expectations.
-Once the grade check occurs, students will be notified via email and of their assigned Learning Lab.
-Once the student has a B- or above in all of their classes and is meeting Edmentum course pacing expectations, they must notify Dr. Einsweiler or Mr. Baker, who will then remove the student from their assigned Learning Lab. - Freshmen/sophomores who are not meeting Edmentum course pacing expectations will have Seminar restrictions until they are meeting Edmentum course pacing expectations.
-Once the grade check occurs, students will be notified via email and in person of their Seminar restrictions.
-Once the student is meeting Edmentum course pacing expectations, they must notify Dr. Einsweiler or Mr. Baker, who will then remove the student from Seminar restrictions. - Senior Seminar Seniors who have below a B- in any of their classes or are not meeting Edmentum course pacing expectations will be assigned to Seminar until they have a B- or above in all of their classes and are meeting Edmentum course pacing expectations.
-Once the grade check occurs, students will be notified via email and in person of their assigned Seminar.
-Once the student has a B- or above in all of their classes and is meeting Edmentum course pacing expectations, they must notify Dr. Einsweiler or Mr. Baker, who will then remove the student from their assigned Seminar.
+Juniors & Seniors who have a B- or below in any of their classes, or are not meeting Edmentum course pacing expectations, will be assigned to a Learning Lab until they have a B- or above in all of their classes and are meeting Edmentum course pacing expectations.
+Once the grade check occurs, students will be notified via email or their reason for restriction, and their assigned Learning Lab.
+Once the student has a B- or above in all of their classes and is meeting Edmentum course pacing expectations, they must notify Dr. Einsweiler or Mrs. Westerhoff, who will then remove the student from restrictions.

+Freshmen & Sophomores - Who are not meeting Edmentum course pacing expectations will have Seminar restrictions until they are meeting course pacing expectations.
+Once the grade check occurs, students will be notified via email of their Seminar restrictions.
+Once the student is meeting Edmentum course pacing expectations, they must notify Dr. Einsweiler or Mrs. Westerhoff, who will then remove the student from Seminar restrictions.